Gmanicus/Gmanicus/README.md

 <h1>📝 In Development</h1>

-- I am currently working on a web service called Key Bouncer.
-It will serve as a digital key distribution service primarily for game developers to allow them to verify who they are gifting keys to.
+- I am currently designing a 3D post-apocolyptic sci-fi game that is, for now, called Node Colony

 <h1>🎨 In Design</h1>

-- I am currently designing a 3D post-apocolyptic sci-fi game that is, for now, called Node Colonies

 <h1>🛠️ Recent Events</h1>

+- 🎆 I was hired for a full-time low-code software engineering position Q4 of 2021!

-- I just graduated from the [Bethel School of Technology](https://betheltech.net/) with a certification in Full-Stack / Software Engineering
+- I graduated from the [Bethel School of Technology](https://betheltech.net/) with a certification in Full-Stack / Software Engineering

-- I recently developed a Python app that records player session times and also gives you server status updates for self-hosted Minecraft servers.

 - I am currently maintaining and upgrading <a href="https://github.com/Gmanicus/Youtube-Tabs">Youtube Tabs</a>, my Youtube subscription organization tool